 Although the NASAA Model Rule on Investment Adviser Representative Continuing Education places the burden of compliance on the individual investment adviser representative (“IAR”), investment adviser firms and their CCOs should implement proactive policies and procedures designed to train IARs regarding the requirement, track state requirements for each jurisdiction where the investment adviser firm has registered IARs, and ensure timely completion and submission of continuing education (“CE”) credits by the IARs.
 Failure to do so can result in the firm’s IARs being placed on a “CE Inactive” status, scrutiny and/or intervention by the state regulator(s), and, ultimately, the inability to initiate or renew an IAR’s registration in the necessary jurisdictions.
 More information will be available later in 2021 regarding the IAR CE program currently in development by NASAA, such as where to find approved courses and how to report CE, which will permit firms to develop and adopt specific policies and procedures regarding IAR CE.

-As of September 2022, Arkansas, Kentucky, Michigan, Oklahoma, South Carolina, Washington, D.C., and Wisconsin have adopted an IAR CE requirement that will be effective in 2023.
-To the extent any additional states adopt an investment adviser representative continuing education rule in 2022, IARs will be required to comply the following full calendar year (i.e., no earlier than January 1, 2023).
+To the extent other states adopt an investment adviser representative continuing education rule in 2023, IARs will be required to comply the following full calendar year (i.e., no earlier than January 1, 2024) unless otherwise indicated.

 As state securities regulators continue to adopt the IAR CE Model Rule, we will update this FAQ.
 In addition, NASAA will update its list of member states that are adopting the Model Rule.